Yaesu FTDX10 deep-dive review

 If you are trying to decide which radio to buy, an Icom 7300 or Yaesu FTDX10, ask yourself what is really important to you.

-Don’t just go to the store and try both radios for half an hour, because they both have lots of eye-candies to win you over, without really doing what you will be doing over the next few years.
+Don’t just go to the store and try both radios for half an hour without really doing what you will be doing over the next few years.
+That’s because because they both have lots of eye-candies to win you over.
 Explore the things I have listed above and see how you feel about them, make a check-list, test them, try them, see them and then see how you feel about it all together.

 If you want a great receiver, that is more expensive and you are happy to live with all its clunky bits in your daily use, and you are into some serious CW DXing, then FTDX10 is your radio.